verimesh/luma-xip-protocol/docs/standards-pack/03-XIP-ISO20022-Mapping.md

 Multi-device receipt merges

-Welfare and subsidy disbursements
+Welfare and subsidy payments

 CBDC and stablecoin settlement evidence

 Merchant and government audit trails

-8. XRPL and Distributed Ledger Alignment (Non-Normative)
+8. Distributed Ledger Alignment (Non-Normative)

-XIP supports optional linkage to distributed ledgers such as the XRP Ledger (XRPL) via the ledger_ref field.
+XIP supports optional linkage to distributed ledgers, including the XRP Ledger (XRPL), via the ledger_ref field.

 Where used: